+A valid LinearRing may not cross itself or touch itself at a single point.
 A valid Polygon may not possess any overlapping exterior or interior rings.
 A valid MultiPolygon may not collect any overlapping polygons.
 Operations on invalid features may fail.